daniele-athome/game-center-tools/README.md

 systemctl --user enable --now steam-compat-updater.service
 ```

-Note that you need a desktop environment that supports systemd and `graphical-session.target` (XFCE is not one of them).
+Note that in order to start the service automatically at login time you need a desktop environment that supports systemd
+and `graphical-session.target` (XFCE is **not** one of them, I had to make it work in some other way).
+You can also
-You can also start `/usr/local/bin/steam-compat-updater` in whatever way you prefer.
-This script is not a daemon and
+start `/usr/local/bin/steam-compat-updater` in whatever way you prefer.
+This script is not a daemon and just runs once,
-just runs once, does the upgrades, then exits - it is intended to be run once at system startup.
+does the upgrades, then exits - it is intended to be run once at system startup.